Hanabi-Live/hanabi-live/docs/FEATURES.md

   * Left-clicking on a card in your hand will play it.
   * Right-clicking on a card in your hand hand will discard it.
   * Left-clicking on a card in your teammate's hand will give it a color clue.
-  * Right-clicking on a card in your teammate's hand will give it a number clue.
+  * Right-clicking on a card in your teammate's hand will give it a rank clue.
   * Empathy can still be used by Ctrl + Left-clicking.
 * Speedrunning games will not count towards your statistics.
 * If this mode is enabled, then the "Timed" option will be disabled.